 This option should be a last resort, but you can file for bankruptcy if you really cannot pay your installment loan or Texas payday loans.
 Filling for bankruptcy not only gets the bad debtors off your back, but it also gives you a clean start.
 It will, however, show on your financial reports, and could ding your credit scores, so it would be best if that remained the last resort.

-Contact your lender before you default on your payday loan
+Contact your lender before you default on a cash advance or payday loan